o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-metrics/scripting.md

 {{< preview-new >}}

-Once set up, clients can generate and submit metrics events using C++, Lua, or Script Canvas.
+With the AWS Metrics Gem set up, clients can generate and submit metrics events using C++, Lua, or Script Canvas.
 The following examples demonstrate use of Lua and Script Canvas to script behavior.
 Refer to [Using C++ API with the AWS Metrics Gem](./cpp-api.md) for examples of using the C++ API with the Gem.

 ## Script Canvas